GAGGIUINO/gaggiuino.github.io/docs/scales/scales.md

 ![Calibration factor adjusted to match object's mass.](https://user-images.githubusercontent.com/80347096/187000749-8fd5f694-5533-435a-a60a-71868a601efb.jpg)

 ### Saving Calibration Constants to nano
-- Press the SAVE button to store the values of the Scale factors into eeprom.
+- Press the SAVE button to store the values of the Scale factors into EEPROM.
    - It is recommended that you write these values down as a safeguard.

 - Reflash both the Nextion and the nano MCU with the appropriate gaggiuino code.